asdotdev/react-list/CONTRIBUTING.md

 npm run build
 npm link

-cd ~/projects/my-app
+cd ~/projects/react-list-test-app
-npm link some-dep
 npm link @asdotdev/react-list
 ```

 > You only have to `link` once but every time you make changes to the library you have to rebuild with `npm run build`.
+>
-Once you are done with changes you can `unlink` with `npm unlink` and `npm unlink @asdotdev/react-list` at the respective directory.
+> Once you are done with changes you can `unlink` with `npm unlink` and `npm unlink @asdotdev/react-list` at the respective directory.

 ## Contributing to the Codebase